btmarsh6/Week-1-SQL-Project/cleaning_data.md

 3. After removing unknown SKUs, sales_by_sku table is identical to the first two columns from sales_report table.
 Drop sales_by_sku
 4. In analytics table: Delete duplicate rows
 5. In analytics table: userid column only has NULL values.
 Delete this column
-6. In analytics table convert revenue and unit price to dollars.
+6. In analytics table: Convert revenue and unit price to dollars.
 7. In analytics table: units_sold, bounces and revenue column change NULL values to 0.
+8. In all_sessions table: productrefundamount, itemquantity, itemrevenue, and searchkeyword columns are all NULL.
+The currencycode is only USD.
+Delete these columns.
+9. in all_sessions table: Convert totaltransactionrevenue, productprice, productrevenue, transactionrevenue to dollars